Ministry of Culture, Youth and Sports (Brunei)

-Ministry of Culture, Youth and Sports, Brunei Darussalam (MCYS; Kementerian Kebudayaan, Belia dan Sukan; KKBS) is a ministry in the Government of Brunei Darussalam responsible for the policies and development of the country's national culture, youth, and sports.
-It was established immediately upon Brunei's independence on 1 January 1984.
-It is led by a minister, and the incumbent is Nazmi Mohamad (Note: The official Malay name upon the appointment was Awang Haji Nazmi bin Haji Mohamad.) who has held office since 7 June 2022.
-The ministry is headquartered in Bandar Seri Begawan, in the Brunei-Muara District of the sultanate of Brunei Darussalam.
+Ministry of Culture, Youth and Sports, Brunei Darussalam (MCYS; Kementerian Kebudayaan, Belia dan Sukan; KKBS) is a ministry in the Government of Brunei Darussalam responsible for the policies and development of the country's national culture, youth, sports, community development and social welfare.
+The ministry was established immediately upon Brunei's independence on 1 January 1984.
+It is headed by the Minister of Culture, Youth and Sports.
+The incumbent is Pengiran Dato Seri Setia Haji Shamhary bin Pengiran Dato Paduka Haji Mustapha, who assumed office on 4 June 2026 following the cabinet reshuffle announced by His Majesty the Sultan of Brunei.
+The ministry is headquartered in the Diplomatic Enclave, Jalan Kebangsaan, Bandar Seri Begawan, in the Brunei-Muara District, Brunei.